 What makes capital campaigns successful?

-Just as having a solid foundation for a building is important for the overall integrity of the architecture, capital campaigns depend on several key components to be highly effective.
+Just as having a solid foundation for a building is important for the overall integrity of the architecture, capital campaigns depend on several key components, like strict deadlines, to be highly effective.

 Planning a Capital Campaign

 During the planning phase, set your campaign goal and identify your deadlines and budget.
 Then, complete a feasibility study to assess your organization’s readiness for a capital campaign and secure your stakeholders’ buy-in.
 Next, assemble your team, including nonprofit consultants.
 From there, conduct initial prospect research to learn about donors and prospects and build a gift pyramid to solidify your gift solicitation strategy.
 Lastly, finalize your case for support document, which you can use when fundraising.